OpenCyphal/public_regulated_data_types/README.md

 messages have identical headers, so if the time stamp is not required they can be used interchangeably).
 Names of the time stamped messages have the suffux `TS`.

+All units follow the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).
+All units are unscaled basic units of measure (e.g., meters rather than kilometers, kilograms rather than milligrams), unless a different multiplier is explicitly specified in the definition (e.g., nanosecond).

+All coordinate systems are right-handed.
+In relation to body, the preferred standard is as follows: **X** -- forward, **Y** -- right, **Z** -- down.
+In case of cameras, the following convention should be preferred: **Z** -- forward, **X** -- right, **Y** -- down.
+For world frames, the North-East-Down (NED) notation should be preferred.

+Rotation and angular velocities are represented in fixed-axis roll (about X), pitch (about Y), and yaw (about Z).
+Quaternions and other redundant representations are intentionally avoided due to bandwidth and latency concerns;
+shall they ever be used, the following element ordering should be adopted: W, X, Y, Z.

 ### Primitives

 A collection of primitive data types is intended as a very generic solution for odd use cases